codingbbq/codingbbq.github.io/_posts/2019-03-21-pushing-rank-at-hackerrank.markdown

 [The problem statement can be found here](https://www.hackerrank.com/challenges/apple-and-orange/problem)

 What did I learn?
-1. I could easily figure out when the use the javascript higher order array functions.
+1. I could easily figure out when the use the JavaScript higher order array functions.
 2. I used `.map` to get the distance count
 3. I used `.reduce` to get the sum of the apples/oranges which fall within the points
 4. I used the ternary operator successfully.
 Considering that I am not a big fan of them, using it today felt so comforting.